cosent/plonesocial.funkload/README.rst

 This installation is used for black-box (from the outside) http testing of plonesocial.

-Status: incomplete, work in progress.

 WARNING
 -------

-Do not install this package in your production site.
+| Do not install this package in your production site.
 This opens a security hole.
-This product is intended for testing development installations only!
+| This product is intended for testing development installations only!

 Functionality provided: